The “A Matter of Degree” program to prevent alcohol abuse is ineffective. It was to reduce drinking and alcohol-related problems on college campuses.

 The temperance Robert Wood Johnson Foundation funded the program.
 It continued to promote the ineffective program and others based on the same false assumptions.
 The Foundation ignores the clear failure of its program.
 It implies that it’s been a success!3

 But there is good news.
 The social norms technique is effective in reducing the use and abuse of alcohol among students.
 It’s based on the fact that the vast majority of young people greatly exaggerate in their minds the quantity and frequency of drinking among their peers.
 Therefore, they tend to drink — or drink more — than they would otherwise.
 They do so in an effort to “fit in.”

 The technique is simple.
 Credible surveys then show the actual, much lower drinking rates on a campus.
 Then the results are widely publicized or “marketed.”
 Then the imagined social pressure drops.
 And so does drinking.
 Study after study shows that the technique works.
 What’s more, social norms programs cost very little.

 3. Proctor, D. The Time to Purge Binge Drinking is Now.
-JoinTogether Online, Dec 9, 2004.
+JoinTogether Online.
 [Proctor is head of PR the Robert Wood Johnson Foundation.]